nitinkumar018/Artificial-Neural-Network-Model/README.md

 ## Hyperparameters, such as the number of hidden layers, neurons per hidden layer, activation function to observe their impact on model performance.
 ## TensorFlow, Keras

-# Model 2 includes following files:
+# Model 2 includes following files: ANN Model_diabetes.ipynb, pima-indians-diabetes.data.csv